steve-sienk/ipvfoo/README.md

 ### Installation

-#### Note
+#### Chrome Plugin Installation

-Until the [version in the Chrome webstore](https://chrome.google.com/webstore/detail/ipvgreen/japapgcichafkoenponokhilebeejbch) is granted the necessary permissions, this extension needs to be installed as a developer extension.
+[IPvGreen v1.01](https://chrome.google.com/webstore/detail/ipvgreen/japapgcichafkoenponokhilebeejbch) is in the Chrome webstore!

-#### Install
+#### Developer Installation
-To install the extension, follow [this guide](https://www.cnet.com/how-to/how-to-install-chrome-extensions-manually/) on installing Chrome extensions via the developer menu.
-You can skip step 3 and either use the zip in /release or clone this repo and point Chrome's extensions to /src.
+To install the extension from source code, choose `Load unpacked` from the extensions with Developer mode enabled and point to the /src directory.

 ### Screenshots